annchan927/white_wine/README.md

 # white_wine

 Exploratory data analysis project on dataset of c.
-4,900 white wines.
+4,900 white wines, using R.

 Data includes 11 chemical parameters and an expert panel quality score.